OnlineCourseGroup/online_course_back_management/README.md

-# A project for lottery
+# A project for online

 > a simple demo for group